alajusticia/laravel-sanctum-tracker/README.md

 $this->context->parser()->getBrowser(); // The name of the browser (Chrome...)
 ```

-Methods available in the IP address lookup provider:
+Available methods in the IP address lookup provider:
 ```php
 $this->context->ip()->getCountry(); // The name of the country
 $this->context->ip()->getRegion(); // The name of the region